duot/ruby_challenges/README.md

 # ruby_challenges

-The collection of files is still a work in progress.
+This is a collection of solutions to small ruby problems.

+Run `rake test` on each directory.